irmen/prog8/README.md

 - breakpoints, that let the Vice emulator drop into the monitor if execution hits them
 - source code labels automatically loaded in Vice emulator so it can show them in disassembly

-Prog8 is mainly targeted at the Commodore-64 machine at this time.
+Prog8 is mainly targeted at the Commodore-64 machine.
+Preliminary support for the CommanderX16 is available as a second compilation target.
-Contributions to add support for other 8-bit (or other?!) machines are welcome.
+Contributions to improve these or to add support for other machines are welcome!

 Documentation/manual
 --------------------